Licence Checker England

 Research notes

 Scheme One is one of two concurrent selective licensing schemes in Leicester.
 The scheme targets areas with high concentrations of private rented properties (35% of housing stock vs 19% national average), high levels of anti-social behaviour, and poor housing conditions.
 Over 4,200 properties were inspected with over 10,000 hazards found; over 70% of inspected properties had at least one hazard.
 Three inspections are conducted during the five-year licence period, with the first before licence issuance.
-Penalty for unlicensed properties: unlimited court fines or civil penalties up to £30,000.
-Unlicensed landlords cannot serve Section 21 notices and may face rent repayment orders backdated to 10 October 2022.
+Penalty for unlicensed properties: unlimited court fines or civil penalties. unlicensed landlords may face possession restrictions and may face Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision. backdated to 10 October 2022.
 Property types covered: All privately rented properties in the designated areas, including small HMOs (2 or more households with up to 4 people sharing).
-Large HMOs (5 or more people in 2+ households) are excluded as they fall under mandatory HMO licensing..
+Large HMOs (5 or more people in 2+ households) are excluded as they fall under mandatory HMO licensing.
 Exemptions or exclusions: Mandatory HMO properties (5+ people, 2+ households).
-Exemptions under the Selective Licensing of Houses (Specified Exemptions) (England) Order 2006 and Housing Act 2004, Schedule 14, including certain social housing, holiday lets, student accommodation managed by educational institutions, and other specified tenancy types..
+Exemptions under the Selective Licensing of Houses (Specified Exemptions) (England) Order 2006 and Housing Act 2004, Schedule 14, including certain social housing, holiday lets, student accommodation managed by educational institutions, and other specified tenancy types.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.